deepanshs/mrsimulator/docs/understanding-isotopomers.rst

 .. note::
-    The current version of `mrsimulator` does not support coupled spin-systems.
-The isotopomer model for coupling will be made available when we include coupled spin-systems.
+    The current version of the `mrsimulator` package does not support coupled spin-systems.
+The isotopomer model for couplings will be made available when we include the coupled spin-systems to the package.

-.. cssclass:: table-bordered table-hover
+.. cssclass:: table-bordered table-striped centered
 .. _table_isotopomer:
 .. list-table:: The attributes of an Isotopomer object.
   :widths: 15 15 70